elegant-scipy/elegant-scipy/markdown/ch7.markdown

 How can one keep them straight?

 For many years, I didn't.
-But Matt Rocklin's blog posts on this topic really opened my eyes to the utility and elegance of streaming data analysis, to the point that it was impossible to contemplate writing this book without including a chapter on it, even though it is not really a SciPy feature.
+But Matt Rocklin's blog posts on this topic really opened my eyes to the utility and elegance of streaming data analysis, to the point that it was impossible to contemplate writing this book without including a chapter on it.
+Although streaming is not really a SciPy feature, it is a way of writing code that is critical to efficiently processing the large datasets that we see in science.
 The Python language contains some very nice primitives for streaming data processing, and these can be combined with Matt's Toolz library to generate gorgeous, concise code that is extremely memory-efficient.
+We will show you how to apply streaming concepts to make your SciPy code fast and and elegant.

 Let me clarify what I mean by "streaming" and why you might want to do it.
 Suppose you have some data in a CSV text file, and you want to compute the column-wise average of $\log(x+1)$ of the values.